JuliaMath/RandomMatrices.jl/README.md

    is applied to the raw QR decomposition.
 By default, `correction=1` (Edelman's correction) is used.
 Other valid values are `0` (no correction) and `2` (Mezzadri's correction).
  - `NeedsPiecewiseCorrection()` implements a simple test to see if a correction is necessary.

-- `InvariantEnsemble(str,n)`
-   Generates a unitary invariant ensemble, where str determines the potential of the ensemble, see below.
-   Only available if ApproxFun package is installed.

 The parameters `m`, `m1`, `m2` refer to the number to independent "data" degrees of freedom.
 For the dense samples these must be `Integer`s but can be `Real`s for the rest.